youyanggu/covid19_projections/estimating-true-infections.md

 ## Putting it Together

-We can now plot all of the methods we described above together and see how they compare.
+We can now plot all the methods we described above together and see how they compare.
 Note that they follow roughly the same shape and magnitude.

 ![True Infections Plot 3](/assets/images/estimate_true_infections_3.png)